 You should become familiar with the Mount's policy on academic honesty.
 I assume that students approach exams and assignments in an honest manner (i.e., all of your work is your own and not copied or paraphrased from someone else's work).
 In all of your papers, make sure you use your own ideas and words.
-Do not share your paper with other students prior to handing it in.
+Do not share your papers with other students prior to handing them in.
 Copying or paraphrasing the information or language of another source is considered plagiarism (unless you use a direct quote with quotation marks and cite the author, year of publication, and page number for the quote; however, quotes should be used very sparingly).
 For the exams, make sure you work independently from others to obtain and write your answers.
 You may use your books or other readings to help you answer the exam questions, but you should not obtain your answers by seeking input from other students.
 I take academic dishonesty very seriously, and I will follow the Handbook guidelines for penalties if I discover any dishonesty.

 STUDENTS WITH DISABILITIES:

 If you have specific physical, psychological, or learning disabilities and require accommodations, please let me know early in the semester so that your learning needs may be appropriately met.
 The college provides academic adjustments and auxiliary aids for students with physical or mental impairments that substantially limit or restrict one or more major life activities such as walking, seeing, hearing, or learning.
-Students with disabilities should contact Meghann Littrell, the Director of Learning Center & Disability Services, to present documentation and develop individualized accommodation plans (244-4524, Meghann.Littrell@msj.edu, Learning Center, Room 156 Seton).
-Students who have already registered with MSJ Disability Services are encouraged to discuss their accommodations with their course faculty at the beginning of each semester.
+Students with disabilities should contact Stacey Mueller, the Director of Learning Center, Disability Services and Project EXCEL, to present documentation and develop individualized accommodation plans (244-4623, Students who have already registered with MSJ Disability Services are encouraged to discuss their accommodations with their course faculty at the beginning of each semester.
 Additional information can be found at the Mount's web site for disability services.

 COLLEGE COURSE WITHDRAWAL POLICY:

 Students are responsible for dropping a course if they no longer intend to complete it.
 Please be aware of the following policy regarding the timing of dropping a course:

 Week 1-5: No record of dropped class

 Week 6-10: Grade of "W" for dropped class

 Week 11+: No drops accepted

 For more information on the course withdrawal policy, please consult the Mount's web page on course withdrawal.

 TENTATIVE COURSE SCHEDULE:

-Date Jan.
-17 Class Topic Science vs. Pseudoscience & Methodological/Statistical Reasoning Reading Assignment Ruscio: p. xxiii-xxix & Ch.1, 2, 8 Lawson: Readings 1.1, 7.2, 7.3 See Additional Readings (below) Jan.
-31 Controversial Therapies, Interventions, & Disorders: Part I Ruscio: Ch.
-3, 5, 6, 7, 12 Lawson: 3.3 Feb.
-14 Controversial Therapies, Interventions, & Disorders: Part II Ruscio: Ch.
-4 Lawson: 4.1, 4.2, 9.2, 9.3 See Additional Readings (below) Feb.
-28 Controversial Psychological Tests, Interviewing Techniques, & Criminal Profiling Ruscio: Ch.
-10, 13, 14 Lawson: 2.2, 8.1, 8.2, 8.3, 8.4, 10.3 Mar.
-21 Consciousness, Repressed Memories & Multiple Personalities Ruscio: Ch.
-15 Lawson: 3.1, 5.2, 6.2, 6.3, 9.1 See Additional Readings (below) Apr.
-4 Paranormal Phenomena Ruscio: Ch.
-16 Lawson: 5.3, 7.1 See Additional Readings (below) Apr.
-18 Presentations PREASSIGNMENT:
+Date Class Topic Reading Assignment Class 1 Jan.
+14 Science vs. Pseudoscience & Methodological/Statistical Reasoning Ruscio: p. xxiii-xxix & Ch.1, 2, 8 Lawson: Readings 1.1, 7.2, 7.3 Class 2 Methodological/Statistical Reasoning See Additional Readings (below) Jan.
+28 Controversial Therapies, Interventions, & Disorders: Part I Ruscio: Ch.
+3, 5, 6, 7, 12 Lawson: 3.3 Class 3 Feb.
+11 Controversial Therapies, Interventions, & Disorders: Part II Ruscio: Ch.
+4 Lawson: 4.1, 4.2, 9.2, 9.3 See Additional Readings (below) Class 4 5 \ , , Feb.
+25 Controversial Psychological Tests, Interviewing Techniques, & Criminal Profiling Ruscio: Ch.
+10, 13, 14 Lawson: 2.2, 8.1, 8.2, 8.3, 8.4, 10.3 Class 5 Mar.
+18 Consciousness, Repressed Memories & Multiple Personalities Ruscio: Ch.
+15 Lawson: 3.1, 5.2, 6.2, 6.3, 9.1 See Additional Readings (below)